CodeMaster7000/Paris-2024/README.md

 ## About

-5 animated HTML, CSS, and JavaScript Olympic rings to celebrate Paris 2024!
+5 animated HTML, CSS, and JavaScript Olympic rings to celebrate the Paris 2024 Olympics!

 ## Instructions for Use